TimeMachine1994/081925-SvelteTweb/BUGFIX_STREAMS_500_ERROR.md

 ### ✅ Streams Page
 - **Loads Successfully** - No more 500 errors
 - **Graceful Fallback** - If sorting fails, shows unsorted data
-- **Safe Data Display** - Missing memorial names show as "No Memorial" or "Unknown"
+- **Safe Data Display** - Missing event names show as "No Event" or "Unknown"
 - **No Crashes** - All data parsing wrapped in error handlers

 ### ✅ Memorials Page